davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 # Introduction

 TLS {{!RFC8446}} endpoints typically authenticate using X.509 certificates {{!RFC5280}}.
 These certificates are issued by a certification authority (CA) and associate the TLS public key with some application identifier, such as a DNS name.
-If the CA is among those trusted by the peer, it will accept this association.
+If the peer trusts the CA, it will accept this association.
 The authenticating party is known as the subscriber and the peer is the relying party.

 Subscribers typically provision a single certificate for all supported relying parties, because relying parties do not communicate which CAs are trusted.
-The certificate must then meet all relying party requirements simultaneously.
+The certificate must then simultaneously meet requirements for all relying parties.
 This constraint imposes significant costs on CAs, subscribers, and relying parties:

 * It is difficult for newer CAs to enter the ecosystem if they are not trusted by all relying parties, including older ones.
 Existing CAs face similar challenges when rotating or deploying new keys.